 Every effort has been made to ascertain correct identification of both primary and secondary sources from which images have been obtained.
 Dates may refer to the date an image was published, at other times to when a photographer visited an area; in other cases, we could only assign a general time period.
 Despite our efforts, errors remain, and we welcome any comments, suggestions, or corrections.

-Copyright 2012, Virginia Foundation for the Humanities and University of Virginia.
+Copyright 2018, Virginia Humanities and University of Virginia.
 All rights reserved.

 Designed for use as an educational resource.
 Many images in this archive are protected by copyright.
 They are not to be used, duplicated or republished for personal or organizational profit.